 - (1) BY NEWS MEDIA.
 The news media may videotape, record, or photograph any trial at any sanctioned tournament.
-By competing in a sanctioned tournament, each participant grants the right to have the participant's likeness and recording used for media purposes. - (2) BY A SCHOOL COMPETING IN A TRIAL.
+By competing in a sanctioned tournament, each student, coach, judge, and spectator grants the right to have their likeness and recording used for media purposes. - (2) BY A SCHOOL COMPETING IN A TRIAL.
 A school may videotape or record any trial in which the school is competing, so long as the recording does not interfere with the conduct of the trial.
 The use of any such recording is limited to the educational use of the school making the recording.
-Commercial use is prohibited without the permission of AMTA and all involved participants.
-By competing in a sanctioned tournament, each participant grants the schools they participate against the right to record the participant's likeness and performance. - (3) BY A SCHOOL NOT COMPETING IN A TRIAL OR OTHER PARTY.
+Commercial use is prohibited without the permission of AMTA and all involved students, coaches, judges, and spectators.
+By competing in a sanctioned tournament, each rostered student and coach grants the schools they participate against the right to record their likeness and performance.

+(3) BY A SCHOOL NOT COMPETING IN A TRIAL OR OTHER PARTY.
 Any videotaping or recording of a trial not otherwise permitted by these Rules is prohibited, unless permission is granted in advance by both teams in the trial to be recorded.
 The use of any such recording is limited to the educational use of the party making the recording.
-Commercial use is prohibited without the permission of AMTA and all participants.
+Commercial use is prohibited without the permission of AMTA and all students, coaches, judges, and spectators on the recording.